ministryofjustice/moj-frontend/docs/components/alert.md

 - been uploaded or added, such as a file or record
 - changed status, for example allocated to someone or moved to another stage in an application process
-- been cancelled, deleted or another type of destructive action
+- been cancelled, deleted or another type of destructive (negative) action
-- been changed or deleted from a table using the [multi-select component](/components/multi-select/)
+- been changed or deleted from a table using the [multi select component](/components/multi-select/)

 If you need to display more information or want a more prominent component, consider the [success variation of the GOV.UK notification banner](https://design-system.service.gov.uk/components/notification-banner/#reacting-to-something-the-user-has-done).